AlexisHampton/Portfolio/README.md

  The portfolio site of Alexis Hampton which features her most notable works.

 ### Technologies Used:
-- MongoDB, Express, Node.js, React, Tailwind CSS, DaisyUI
+- Node.js, React, Tailwind CSS, DaisyUI